 Make sure you head to the west side of the island in the evenings for epic sunsets while you sip a Happy Hour cocktail!
 The best way to relax on the beaches of Raro.

 Rarotonga Travel Guide

 Now that you know all the best things to do in Rarotonga, we want to share with you some other bits of general travel advice for visiting the capital of the Cook Islands.

 Where to Eat on Rarotonga

-For a little island, there’s quite a few awesome spots to grab a meal.
-Here’s some of our favourite places we found for where to eat in Rarotonga.
+For a little island, there are quite a few awesome spots to grab a meal.
+Here are some of our favourite places we found for where to eat in Rarotonga.

 Breakfast at Beluga Cafe